akka/akka-management/docs/src/main/paradox/discovery/aws.md

   aws-api-ecs {
     # Defaults to "default" to match the AWS default cluster name if not overridden
     cluster = "your-ecs-cluster-name"

+    # Defaults to empty string if not overriden.
+The name of the container in the task definition
+    container-name = ""
   }
 }
 ```

 ##### akka-discovery-aws-api-async